Table of contents

 You can see the Old Town Hall Tower for tours on Mondays from 11.00 to 22.00 from January through September, with tours being available through 20.00 from October through December.
 Tours are also available Tuesday through Sunday from 9.00 to 22.00 from January through September, and 9.00 to 20.00 October through December.

-On Tuesdays through Sundays, visitors enjoy 50% off entry fees between 9.00 and 10.00.
+On Tuesdays through Sundays, visitors enjoy 50% off Prague Astronomical Clock tower tickets between 9.00 and 10.00.
 The basic entry fee is 250 CZK, with reduced entry costing 150 CZK.
 Family admission is 500 CZK.

 This astronomical clock is an essential part of Prague sightseeing that you will want to keep in mind.
 When the clock strikes the hour between 9.00 and 11.00, you will see a procession that includes the Twelve Apostles of New Testament fame.

 There are also other moving figures that you’ll see when the clock strikes.
-One is a skeleton that rotates an hourglass while shaking his head, demonstrating to the Turks oppressing the region at the time that their time was up.
+One is the famous Prague Astronomical Clock skeleton that rotates an hourglass while shaking his head, demonstrating to the Turks oppressing the region at the time that their time was up.
 Figures of a Miser and Vain man behave similarly.

 Besides being a functional timepiece over 600 years old, the clock’s astronomical part shows relative locations for the sun, moon, Zodiac constellations, and sometimes, planets.
 The dial for the astronomical aspect of the clock is an astrolabe.